rrrautela/rrrautela/README.md

 - 👋 Hi, I’m Harshit
 - 👀 I’m interested in App/Game development.
-- 🌱 I’m currently learning kotlin.
+- 🌱 I’m currently learning web.
 - 💞️ I’m not looking to collaborate on anything YET.
 - 📫 How to reach me?
 Well, don't.